 Psy 13.
 Introduction to Cognitive Neuroscience.
 9 units (3-0-6); third term.
 This course will provide an introduction to what we know about the fascinating link between the brain, the mind, and behavior.
 We will start with a basic review of the brain as a biological organ, its evolution, development, and its basic operations including visual and others senses.
 Next, we will discuss how the brain gives rise to a wide variety of complex behaviors, memory, social and emotional behaviors.
 The course will finally introduce students to the wider neurophilosophical questions concerning freewill, death and morality.
 Instructor: Mobbs.

 Psy 25.
 Reading and Research in Psychology.
-Units to be determined by the instructor.
+Units determined by the instructor.
 Not available for credit toward humanities–social science requirement.
 Written report required.
 Graded pass/fail.
-Not offered 2018–19.
+Not offered 2019–20.

 Psy 101.
 Selected Topics in Psychology.
-Units to be determined by arrangement with the instructor; offered by announcement.
+Units determined by arrangement with the instructor; offered by announcement.
 Instructor: Staff.

 CNS/Psy/Bi 102 ab.
 Brains, Minds, and Society.
 9 units (3-0-6); second, third terms.
 For course description, see Computation and Neural Systems.

 Psy/CNS 105 ab.
 Frontiers in Neuroeconomics.
-5 units (1.5-0-3.5); third term.
+5 units (1.5-0-3.5); second term.
 The new discipline of Neuroeconomics seeks to understand the mechanisms underlying human choice behavior, born out of a confluence of approaches derived from Psychology, Neuroscience and Economics.
 This seminar will consider a variety of emerging themes in this new field.
 Some of the topics we will address include the neural bases of reward and motivation, the neural representation of utility and risk, neural systems for inter-temporal choice, goals vs habits, and strategic interactions.
 We will also spend time evaluating various forms of computational and theoretical models that underpin the field such as reinforcement-learning, Bayesian models and race to barrier models.
 Each week we will focus on key papers and/or book chapters illustrating the relevant concepts.
-Instructor: O’Doherty.
+Instructor: O'Doherty.